 Looking for a code for a particular car?
 Click here to search for the code.

-The old matrix had been used successfully for many years but with an increasing number of changes in motor vehicle design it is was necessary to expand the matrix to facilitate more precise and descriptive coding.
+The original car classification matrix was created from the SIPP (Standard Interline Passenger Procedure) system used by the GDS (Global Distribution Systems) and had been used successfully for many years however with an increasing number of changes in motor vehicle design it was necessary to expand the matrix to facilitate more precise and descriptive coding.

 - Increasingly diverse chassis types in motor vehicle design

-- Greater demand to offer specific models and promotion vehicles
+- Greater diverse offering of specific models and promotional vehicles

-- Need to facilitate enhanced search logic via online booking services
+- Support of enhanced search logic via online booking services

 - Improved information for consumers to make an `informed choice’ when making a car rental booking

 |N||Mini Elite||C||2/4 Door||N||Manual 4WD||N||Unspecified Fuel/Power Without Air|

 |E||Economy||D||4-5 Door||C||Manual AWD||D||Diesel Air|